-A non-inferiority test will be performed on the primary endpoint between 1-month and 6-month follow up for the primary analysis population of the pooled 1-month DAPT arm and the XIENCE V USA historical control stratified by propensity score quintiles [REDACTED]
+A non-inferiority test will be performed on the primary endpoint for the primary analysis population of the XIENCE 90 study and the XIENCE V USA historical control stratified by propensity score quintiles [REDACTED].

 To ensure all subjects to be included in this analysis, multiple imputations will be performed in calculating the propensity scores.